gregersrygg/dotfiles/README.md

       ├- ...
 ```

-Because zephyr have west dependencies in sibling folders the typical worktree structure won't work very well.
+Because Zephyr have west dependencies in sibling folders the typical worktree structure won't work very well.
 Instead I structure the worktrees like this:

 ```
 ~